sven-n/MuMain/README.md

 What I have done so far:
   * 🔥 The framerate has been increased to 60 fps and can be adjusted with the chat command `$fps <value>`.
 The options menu includes a checkbox to reduce effects.
+  * 🔥 Optimized some OpenGL calls by using vertex arrays.
+This should result in a better frame rate when many players and objects are visible.
   * 🔥 Added inventory and vault extensions.
   * 🔥 Replaced the network stack with MUnique.OpenMU.Network to make it easier to apply changes.
 I included a .NET 7 runtime for this and had to change some